Down to a sunless sea: memories of my dad

 I’m going to be releasing a new piece every Thursday for at least 8 weeks.
 General content note: death, dementia, old…medium.com

-If you want to support me to make more work, you can support Getting Better Acquainted via paypal, or sign up to The Family Tree Patreon.
+If you want to support me to make more work you can pre-order my book or sign up to The Family Tree Patreon.
 If you want to know more about me and what I do, have a look at my website: davepickeringstoryteller.co.uk

 Thanks to J Adamthwaite who edited these pieces for punctuation/grammar and provided notes and support.